Table of contents

 Data sources and methods

 We announced in our August 2020 Migration Statistics Quarterly Report (MSQR) that we would continue to develop methods using administrative data, given the known limitations of the International Passenger Survey (IPS).
-These estimates are produced using methods that are based predominantly on administrative data.
-Building on methods introduced in our Long-term international migration, provisional: year ending December 2022 bulletin, we have implemented a number of improvements.
+The estimates in this bulletin are produced using methods that are based predominantly on administrative data and will be used to inform our mid-year population estimates and our Dynamic Population Model (DPM).
+Building on methods used in our Long-term international migration, provisional: year ending June 2023 bulletin, we have implemented a number of improvements.

-Further details on our progress were published in July 2022 in our International migration statistical design: progress report article.
+Further details on our progress were published in our International migration research, progress update: May 2024 article.

 Non-EU nationals

 To estimate non-EU immigration, we have developed a method that uses an individual's first arrival and last departure dates to approximate their length of stay in the UK within the period for which they have a valid visa.
 Individuals whose stay lasts 12 months or more are classified as long-term immigrants.
 For emigration, we identify previous long-term immigrants with a last departure from the UK during the reference period and record them as long-term emigrants if they do not return to the UK within 12 months, or if they only return for a short-term stay.
-More detailed information can be found in our Methods to produce provisional long-term international migration estimates methodology.
+The method used to calculate a person's reason for emigration is based upon their initial visa used to enter the UK.
+More detailed information can be found in our Provisional long-term international migration estimates: technical user guide.

 EU nationals